-Students enrolled in a prelicensure nursing program may be permitted to satisfy attendance requirements with an alternate assignment of comparable content and duration if the student has experienced an unavoidable emergency that prohibits the student from attending theory, lab, or clinical.
+Students enrolled in a prelicensure nursing program may be permitted to make-up clinical absences to satisfy attendance requirements if the student has experienced an unavoidable emergency that prohibits the student from attending theory, lab, or clinical.
 Examples of an unavoidable emergency may include:

 - a.
 Natural disaster, flooding, tornado, fire - b.
-Death of a family member - c.
+Death of a significant individual in the life of the student - c.
 Hospitalization of the student or family member - d.
-Jury duty
+Jury duty - e.
+Military obligations

 Students who experience an unavoidable emergency should submit their request for make-up and any supporting documentation to the Campus Registrar for submission to the Program Administrator (or designee) within 48-hours of the absence.
 Student requests will be reviewed and considered for approval by the Program Administrator (or designee) in compliance with applicable regulatory and accreditation requirements.
-If the student does not successfully complete all make-up work within the approved timeframe, the absence will stand.